 Whether you're a teen or a late bloomer to the world of driving, we've got you covered.

-When we talk about new drivers, we are referring to people with no driving or insurance records.
-This can mean newly licensed teenagers, people who simply got their licenses later in life, or new drivers in the US.
-Either way, these types of drivers face similar challenges when it comes to insurance companies.
+A "new driver" is defined as someone with no driving history or insurance record.
+This can include newly licensed teenagers, people who got their licenses later in life, or foreign drivers new to the US.
+Each of these drivers will face a similar challenge when it comes to finding cheap car insurance.